greiginsydney/Intervalometerator/docs/step4-setup-upload-options.md

 <hr />

 ## Google Drive

+NB: This process was last confirmed accurate on November 9th, 2020.

 1. Before you can use Google Drive, you need to have installed the Google API at the setup stage.
 If you're not sure, browse to the /transfer page and open the "Upload method" pulldown.
 If Google Drive is greyed out and can't be selected, that option has not been installed.
 To install it, jump to step 32 of the [step1-setup-the-Pi.md](https://github.com/greiginsydney/Intervalometerator/blob/master/docs/step1-setup-the-Pi.md) process.